ashleyidesign/web-authoring-1-fa-17/README.md

 ## Author

 A course developed by Justin Gagne.
+Updated as needed by Ashley Hill.

 ## License